csarq/csarq/README.md

 I've always enjoyed the challenge of making things better, whether it's proofreading a manuscript 📝, ensuring foreign scripts are typeset on a page correctly 🔤, or helping non-native speakers improve their English 🗣️.
 But lately, I've been dreaming bigger.
 What if I could design interactive apps? 🤔 Or even create tools that empower others? 💪

 That's why I took the leap into coding 👩‍💻.
-Now, my days are filled with learning new languages, connecting the dots between tech concepts, and imagining all the incredible things I'll be able to create.
+Now, my days are filled with learning more languages, connecting the dots between tech concepts, and imagining all the incredible things I'll be able to create.

 I am just a coder-in-training 🌱, but I'm excited to combine my love of language with this newfound passion.